ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/external-replication-task.markdown

       * [Backup](../../../../studio/database/tasks/backup-task)
       * [Hub/Sink Replication](../../../../studio/database/tasks/ongoing-tasks/hub-sink-replication/overview)

+        {NOTE: }

-{NOTE: Why are some cluster-level features not replicated?}
+        **Why are cluster-level features not replicated?**

-To provide for architecture that prevents conflicts between clusters, especially when ACID transactions are important, RavenDB is designed so that data ownership is at the cluster level.
+        RavenDB is designed with a cluster-level data ownership model to prevent conflicts between clusters,
+        especially in scenarios where ACID transactions are critical.

+        This approach ensures that certain features, such as policies, configurations, and ongoing tasks,
+        remain specific to each cluster, avoiding potential inconsistencies.

-To learn more, see [Data Ownership in a Distributed System](https://ayende.com/blog/196769-B/data-ownership-in-a-distributed-system).
+        To explore this concept further, refer to the [Data Ownership in a Distributed System](https://ayende.com/blog/196769-B/data-ownership-in-a-distributed-system) blog post.

-It is also best to ensure that each cluster defines policies, configurations, and ongoing tasks that are relevant to it.
         {NOTE/}

+---

 **Conflicts:**